daveyarwood/warviz/README.md

   * e.g. make the higher card green and the lower card red
 * Generative music
 * GitHub Pages / Netlify automatic build
+* Share button - use TinyURL (or similar) to generate a short URL and provide a way for the user to copy it